mightybyte/monad-challenges/hakyll/index.md

 You can also type `:r` to reload Set1.hs after you make code changes.
 (Note that the above numbers are not the correct answer for fiveRands.)

+### Hex Decoding

+Some challenges include hex encoded hints if you get stuck.
+You can put "hex decoder" into your favorite search engine to find numerous web pages that will do the decoding for you.
+Or you can use this bit of Haskell:

+    import Numeric (readHex)
+    import Data.List.Split (chunksOf)

+    hexDecode :: String -> String
+    hexDecode = map (toEnum . fst . head . readHex) . (chunksOf 2)